 ¼ c. onion, chopped

 1 ½ c. unsweetened soy or cashew milk

 2 T. flour

-Cook vegetables, bullion and seasonings in broth until veggies are tender, about 20 minutes or more.
-Mix flour with small amount of milk.
+Cook vegetables and seasonings in broth until veggies are tender, about 20 minutes or more.
+Mix flour with small amount of the milk.
 Stir to get lumps out, then add remaining milk until blended.
 Add to veggies, cook until thick.
 Stir in cheese until melted.
 Do not boil.